 A vasectomy is a highly effective form of male contraception that under normal circumstances, doesn’t cause erectile dysfunction.
 A vasectomy involves cutting and tying off parts of the male reproductive system called the vas deferens which contributes sperm to the semen or ejaculate.
 Erections are the highly coordinated result of the nervous system, blood vessels and penile tissues in response to physical and/or mental stimulation.
 Because vasectomies and erections involve different parts of the body, one doesn’t cause the other.
 In fact, clinical trials on men who have had vasectomies report having more satisfying and frequent sexual encounters and in at least one study, a lower risk of ED.

 It’s unlikely that a vasectomy is responsible for ED, but if you’re experiencing sudden changes in sexual function, it’s worth speaking to a healthcare professional to identify and manage possible causes, whether they’re psychological or physiological.
-For patients interested in ED treatments, you can now start a consultation through XYON to be connected with a doctor who can help you learn about your options.
 It can be an uncomfortable conversation to have, but your health and happiness matter.

 Engl, T., Hallmen, S., Beecken, W. D., Rubenwolf, P., Gerharz, E. W., & Vallo, S. (2017).
 Impact of vasectomy on the sexual satisfaction of couples: experience from a specialized clinic.
 Central European Journal of Urology, 70(3), 275–279. https://doi.org/10.5173/ceju.2017.1294